nodeshift/openshift-rest-client/README.md

 To see more examples of how to customize your config, check out the [kubernetes-client Initializing section](https://www.npmjs.com/package/kubernetes-client#initializing)

+#### Load API from a Remote Cluster

+By default, the openshift-rest-client, will load a swagger spec file that is included with the module.
+This has all the basic API's that come with Openshift and Kubernetes.
+If you are using operators to extend your cluster, the openshift-rest-client, by default, won't know about them.

+To fix this, you can tell the openshift-rest-client to load the spec file from your remote cluster using the `loadSpecFromCluster` option.
+Setting this to true, will try to load the spec file from your clusters `/openapi/v2` endpoint.
+If that doesn't exist, it will also try, `/swagger.json`

+In a future version of this client,  this might become the default.

 #### Changes in 2.0